gdevanla/cassava-records/README.md

     rmUnderscore ('_':str) = DT.unpack .
 DT.toUpper .
 DT.pack $ str
     rmUnderscore str = str

-instance ToNamedRecord Salaries where toNamedRecord = genericToNamedRecord fieldModifierOptions
+-- the ToNamedRecord and FromNamedRecord are needed by Cassava since -- we prefix instance ToNamedRecord Salaries where toNamedRecord = genericToNamedRecord fieldModifierOptions